NachoColl/dotnet-cf4dotnet-library/README.md

 [![Build Status](https://travis-ci.com/NachoColl/dotnet-cf4dotnet-library.svg?branch=master)](https://travis-ci.com/NachoColl/dotnet-cf4dotnet-library)

-Custom attributes you can use to define cf4dotnet resources.
+Custom attributes you can use to define [cf4dotnet](https://github.com/NachoColl/dotnet-cf4dotnet) resources.

+**Cloudformation4dotNET** (cf4dotNet) is a tool you can use to automatically generate the AWS Cloudformation required to run your code on AWS.

 ## Available Properties